 Open programs

 An $80 million fund established by the WA government to unlock apartment development in key urban precincts and worker accommodation in regional areas.
-The program assists with resolving infrastructure constraints impacting medium to high density housing projects in metropolitan Perth and regional worker accommodation through three funding streams.
+The program assists with resolving infrastructure constraints impacting medium to high density housing projects in metropolitan Perth and regional worker accommodation by providing rebates and infrastructure investment programs for water, wastewater, and electricity network improvements.

 Grant information is sourced from official government websites and updated regularly.
 Program details, eligibility and closing dates change — always verify with the official source before applying.
 Last data update: February 2026.